Beardography/sweetness-and-lightning/content/recipes/homemade_dry_curry.md

 # Homemade Dry Curry
 #### servings: null
 ### ingredients
-- "400g ground pork"
+- 400g ground pork

-- "2 onions",
+- 2 onions
-- "1 carrot (small)",
+- 1 carrot (small)
-- "1 stick of celery (small)",
+- 1 stick of celery (small)
-- "2 Japanese eggplants",
+- 2 Japanese eggplants
-- "2-3 green bell peppers"
+- 2-3 green bell peppers

-_ "1 thumb ginger",
+- 1 thumb ginger
-_ "1 clove garlic",
+- 1 clove garlic
-_ "1 bouillion cube",
+- 1 bouillion cube
-_ "2tbsp vegetable oil",
+- 2tbsp vegetable oil
-_ "2-3 tsp curry powder",
+- 2-3 tsp curry powder
-_ "1 1/2 tsp salt",
+- 1 1/2 tsp salt
-_ "200g diced tomatoes (half a can)",
+- 200g diced tomatoes (half a can)
-_ "1/2 apple (grated)",
+- 1/2 apple (grated)
-_ "40g raisins",
+- 40g raisins
-_ "2-3 tsp garam masala"
+- 2-3 tsp garam masala

 ### steps
-1. "Cut Group A ingredients into 5mm cubes.
+1. Cut Group A ingredients into 5mm cubes.
 Dissolved boullion cube in a 300cc of boiling water to make broth.
-Mince Group B ingredients.",
+Mince Group B ingredients.

-2. "Heat the vegetable oil in a pot, then fry the garlic and ginger.
+2. Heat the vegetable oil in a pot, then fry the garlic and ginger.
 Once it starts to smell good, add the onions and fry them.
-When they turn clear, add the carrot, celery, and eggplant in that order and continue to cook.",
+When they turn clear, add the carrot, celery, and eggplant in that order and continue to cook.

-3. "Add the ground pork to the pot, and once it's browned, add the curry powder and salt.",
+3. Add the ground pork to the pot, and once it's browned, add the curry powder and salt.

-4. "Add the diced tomatoes, and once the mixture starts to boil, add the grated apple, then the raisins, green bell pepper, and the broth from Step 1.
-Cook over medium-high heat and just over 10 minutes to boil the curry down.",
+4. Add the diced tomatoes, and once the mixture starts to boil, add the grated apple, then the raisins, green bell pepper, and the broth from Step 1.
+Cook over medium-high heat and just over 10 minutes to boil the curry down.

-5. "Take some curry out and serve to any children.
+5. Take some curry out and serve to any children.
 Taste the rest, and if there's not enough salt, add the taste.
-Add in enough garam masala for your preferred level of spiciness"
+Add in enough garam masala for your preferred level of spiciness

 ### points
-- "Once the liquid has evaporated, it's done!"
+- Once the liquid has evaporated, it's done!